shmiko/shmiko.github.io/_posts/2016-07-01-journey-into-javascript-algorithms-stacks.md

 ## Javascript Algorithms - Stacks

 -- Stacks are a LIFO, Last In First Out list type data structure.
-Think of a stack of books in terms of accessing the first book in a stack of 10 books, you would need to remove the first 9 to get to the first book.
+Think of a stack of books in terms of accessing the first book in a stack of 10 books, you would need to remove the last 9 to get to the first book.

 ### Stacks: